Maria Thereza Goulart: Early life

-Born in the interior of the state of Rio Grande do Sul, daughter of Italian immigrants Dinarte Fontella and Maria Júlia Pasqualotto, who gave birth alone, on an isolated road, when she was 15 years old.
+Born in the interior of the state of Rio Grande do Sul, Goulart was the daughter of Italian immigrants Dinarte Fontella and Maria Júlia Pasqualotto, who gave birth alone on an isolated road when she was 15 years old.
 With her mother she learned Italian and with her maternal uncle she learned to ride and shoot - already mastering target shooting at age 8.

-At the age of 5 she moved in with Aunt Horaides Zambone, in São Borja, to recover from anemia.
+At the age of 5, Goulart moved in with her aunt Horaides Zambone in São Borja, to recover from anemia.
 Still at the age of 5 she was enrolled in the Getúlio Vargas School Group, but was expelled.
-Then she was enrolled in an extremely strict nun school, where she stayed for two years, until she was expelled.
+She was then enrolled in an extremely strict school run by nuns, where she stayed for two years, until she was expelled.

-She studied at the American Methodist College, a boarding school in Porto Alegre, where he stayed under the care of a cousin, where in school, his life was under strict rules.
-She was a neighbor, in the city of São Borja, of Jango's house, whom she met personally at the age of fourteen.
-According to Maria Thereza, she was in charge of taking a correspondence to him at the request of Dinarte Dornelles (Getúlio Vargas' maternal uncle).
+Maria Tereza studied at the American Methodist College, a boarding school in Porto Alegre, where she stayed under the care of a cousin, where in school, his life was under strict rules.
+In the city of São Borja, she lived next door to João Goulart's house, whom she met personally at the age of fourteen.
+According to Maria Thereza herself, she was in charge of bringing correspondence to him at the request of Dinarte Dornelles (Getúlio Vargas' maternal uncle).

-In Porto Alegre, at the house of aunt América Fontella, married to Spartacus Dornelles Vargas (Getúlio's brother), where at the age of 12 she met Leonel Brizola.
-She met Goulart when at 13 years old and he, 31.
+In Porto Alegre, at the house of her aunt América Fontella who was married to Spartacus Dornelles Vargas (Getúlio's brother), Maria Tereza met Leonel Brizola at the age of 12.
+She met João Goulart when at 13 years old and he, 31.
 Maria Thereza held her debutante ball, and Goulart was among the guests.
-As she says, she didn't fall in love with her future husband at "first sight", because she didn't imagine that "she could date a person of her projection".
-Among Maria Thereza's cousins was the Yara Vargas politician, who later helped found the Democratic Labor Party (PDT).
+As she said, she did not fall in love with her future husband at "first sight", because she didn't imagine that "she could date a person of her projection".
+Among Maria Thereza's cousins was the politician Yara Vargas, who later helped found the Democratic Labor Party (PDT).